HalaOS/pprof-rs/README.md

-# pprof-rs
+# A pprof collector implementation for rust programs

-pprof profiling data collector for rust language
+This project writes runtime profiling data in the format expected by the pprof visualization tool.